dougalrm/aider-patterns-wow/data/docs/delivery_plans.md

 **Mandatory Elements:**

-- Client/Customer: Identify the client/customer (e.g., Institutional Investor, Schroders Salesperson)
+- Client/Customer: Identify the client/customer (e.g., Institutional Investor, Salesperson)

 - Description: Focus on the need, not implementation, with product and technical details.